English – polski – Português

 You need to maintain a minimal level of estradiol after orchi, to prevent oesteoporosis.
 Make sure to take estradiol (as HRT) but without an antiandrogen (avoid spiro, cypro, GnRH, etc) after having an orchi.
 Estradiol (as HRT) is also required for preventing menopause symptoms.

-The larynx (voice box) increases in size during male puberty and vibrates at a much lower pitch (when your voice breaks during puberty).
+The larynx (voice box) increases in size during androgen puberty and vibrates at a much lower pitch (when your voice breaks during puberty).
 Voice feminization surgery aims to increase natural voice pitch by reversing some of this.
 Voice training is still required, even with voice surgery, and voice surgery is optional.
-You can still get to a high female pitch in every day conversations, without surgery.
+You can still get to a high, typically female pitch in every day conversations, without surgery.
 Some people get surgery anyway, and it can benefit some people.

 List of surgeries available: